harrisonlab/phytophthora_rubi/README.md

 P.rubi - SCRP249
 The following number of sequences were predicted as secreted:
-10,664
+11,129
 This represented the following number of unique genes:
-3,656
+3,726
 P.rubi - SCRP324
 The following number of sequences were predicted as secreted:
-11,045
+11,549
 This represented the following number of unique genes:
-3,813
+3,903
 P.rubi - SCRP333
 The following number of sequences were predicted as secreted:
-10,781
+11,296
 This represented the following number of unique genes:
-3,726
+3,811
 ```

 ####A.3The regular expression R.LR.{,40}[ED][ED][KR] has previously been used to identify RxLR effectors.
 The addition of an EER motif is significant as it has been shown as required for host uptake of the protein.